 You should never give an earnest money deposit to an individual.
 Do not give the deposit directly to the seller or even your own real estate agent.
 There have been fraud cases where persons identifying themselves as agents or sellers con potential homebuyers into giving them money then never being heard from again.

 You should always make a check out to a third-party such as a reputable real estate brokerage, title or escrow company, or law firm.
 Make sure you keep a copy of the check for your records and get a receipt.

 Earnest Money FAQ

 Is earnest money refundable?

 There is an option period in which the earnest money is refundable.
-After which, if the buyer cancels the real estate transaction the money is usually considered non-refiunandable.
+After this, if the buyer cancels the real estate transaction, the money is usually considered non-refundable.
 At closing, the money is usually put towards the purchase price of the home.

 How much earnest money is required?

-There is no set amount of earnest money that is required.
+No set amount of earnest money is required.
 It varies depending on the market, but typically it is between 1%-3% of the purchase amount.